 - (1) Mr. Goulet is director and CEO of the Corporation and does not receive any director compensation.
-These amounts were paid to 7002513 Canada Inc., a management corporation controlled by Mr. Goulet, and represent mainly consulting fees. - (2) Mr. Cardwell was appointed CFO on April 29, 2022. - (3) These amounts were paid to Robert Boisjoli & Associés S.E.C., a management corporation controlled by Mr. Boisjoli, and represent mainly consulting fees.
-Mr. Boisjoli ceased to be the CFO on April 29, 2022. - (4) Mr. Ringdahl resigned as President and director of the Corporation on April 14, 2022.
-Mr. Ringdahl's compensation was awarded in American currency and has been translated into Canadian currency using an average currency exchange rate of 1.2678 for 2021 and 1.2496 for 2022. - (5) Mr. Shaw resigned as director of the Corporation on April 13, 2022. - (6) Mr. Rodriguez Mariategui Canny is President of the Corporation and does not receive any director compensation.
-Mr. Rodriguez Mariategui Canny's compensation was awarded in American currency and has been translated into Canadian currency using an average currency exchange rate of 1.2548 for 2021 and 1.3079 for 2022. - (7) Mr. Zadka is executive chairman of the Corporation and does not receive any director compensation.
+These amounts were paid to 7002513 Canada Inc., a management corporation controlled by Mr. Goulet, and represent mainly consulting fees. - (2) Mr. Cardwell was appointed CFO on April 29, 2022.
+Mr. Cardwell's compensation was awarded in American currency and has been translated into Canadian currency an average currency exchange rate of 1.3133 for 2022 and 1.3518 for 2024. - (3) Mr. Jorge Alexander Lozano was appointed COO on April 4, 2022.
+Mr. Lozano's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022 and 1.3500 for 2024.

+- (4) Mr. Rodriguez Mariategui Canny is President of the Corporation and does not receive any director compensation.
+Mr. Rodriguez Mariategui Canny's compensation was awarded in American currency and has been translated into Canadian currency using an average currency exchange rate of 1.3079 for 2022 and 1.3459 for 2024. - (5) Mr. Zadka is executive chairman of the Corporation and does not receive any director compensation.
 These amounts were paid to Geo Resource Management LLC, a management corporation controlled by Mr. Zadka, and represent mainly consulting fees.
-Mr. Zadka's compensation was awarded in American currency and has been translated into Canadian currency an average currency exchange rate of 1.2596 for 2021 and 1.3131 for 2022. - (8) Mr. Jorge Alexander Lozano was appointed COO on April 4, 2022.
-Mr. Lozano's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022. - (9) Mr. Loret de Mola Lavalle was appointed as director on April 26, 2022.
-Mr. Loret de Mola Lavalle's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022. - (10) Mr. Branchaud was elected director on June 8, 2022.
+Mr. Zadka's compensation was awarded in American currency and has been translated into Canadian currency an average currency exchange rate of 1.3131 for 2022 and 1.3528 for 2024. - (6) Mr. Loret de Mola Lavalle was appointed as director on April 26, 2022.
+Mr. Loret de Mola Lavalle's compensation was awarded in American currency and has been translated into Canadian currency using an average exchange rate of 1.3197 for 2022 and 1.3468 for 2024. - (7) Mr. Branchaud was elected director on June 8, 2022.
+Mr. Branchaud does not receive any director compensation.